Winter 2019 Cross Cultural College (CCC) in Toronto @ the University of Toronto

-Pre-Seminar Sessions: Each program has mandatory online Pre-Seminar Sessions to ensure students are prepared for the courses.
-10 Pre-Seminar Sessions will be conducted in the early summer prior to the Global Career Seminar.
+Pre-Seminar Sessions: The Global Career Seminar program has mandatory online pre-seminar sessions to ensure students are prepared for the courses.
+10 pre-seminar sessions will be conducted beginning in late November and leading up to the Global Career Seminar.

-Eligibility: To be eligible, applicants must have completed two semesters of study at their home university as of June 2018.
+Eligibility: To be eligible, applicants must have completed two semesters of study at their home university as of January 2019.

-To Apply: Complete the application under the useful links tab by Tuesday, March 6th.
+To Apply: Complete the application under the useful links tab by Thursday, October 18.

 3 credits will be awarded from KGU.
 Credits awarded by KGU will be recognized and transferred to Mount Allison as Global Studies at the 2000 level.
 Students who wish to use these credits towards degree requirements of a major or minor should consult their faculty advisor and ask that a note be appended to their degree audit form that will confirm that one or several of the courses taken on the program will fulfill the necessary degree requirement.

 Tuition fees: Tuition is paid to Mount Allison however if you are not overloading in either the fall 2018 or the winter 2019 term, tuition for this exchange program will be distributed over the two terms and therefore students will not be charged additional tuition fees.